shreejitmurthy/star/README.md

     <img src="scs/example2.png" width="600">
 </p>

+> [!WARNING]
+> STAR only works with GCC/Clang because it uses non-standard attributes.
+It will likely not work with MSVC.
+This may change in the future.

 Only 8 asserts are recognised because of fatal assertions that abort the rest of the function and subsequently don't reach the next assert (in `test_strings` and `test_addition`).
 There are more functions, but those are shown seperately below (todo).

 ### Macros